emanuelitoss/KaonOscillations_TMLQCD/README.md

 # Repo organization
 The simulation codes are into <span style="color:orange">tm-obc-QCD</span> folder.
 Inside it you can find other README file(s) and documents about the code.

-Inside <span style="color:orange">articles_thesis</span> you can find the mentioned above articles and also some useful articles.
-The ones in the above lists are *mandatory papers* (from the referee M. Papinutto); the rest are additional.

 ---

 ### Contacts: